Meet Our Directors

-Theo Hicks has been with Circle City Sound for the past five years and has served as a voice lesson instructor, assistant director, and CCS University coordinator since joining.
-He was hired as the full time musical director in January 2015.
-Having been a member of the Barbershop Harmony Society (BHS) for 13 years, he has sung in numerous choruses and quartets since joining, and currently sings in Instant Classic, the 2015 International Quartet Champions.
+Theo Hicks has been with Circle City Sound since being hired as the full time musical director in January 2015.
+Having been a member of the Barbershop Harmony Society (BHS) for 19 years, he has sung in numerous choruses and quartets since joining, and currently sings in Instant Classic, the 2015 International Quartet Champions.

 David Zimmerman – Assistant Director

 David grew up in Centerville, Indiana and began singing barbershop as a freshman at Centerville High School.
 He later met Kyle Kitzmiller during his sophomore year of college and began singing in the quartet, Instant Classic, with Kyle, Theo Hicks, and Kyle’s brother Kohl.